joelvoss/jvdx-core/README.md

-  --target         Specify your target environment (node or web)  (default web) --external       Specify external dependencies, or 'none' --globals        Specify globals dependencies, or 'none' --define         Replace constants with hard-coded values --alias          Map imports to different modules --compress       Compress output using Terser --strict         Enforce undefined global context and add "use strict"
+  --target         Specify your target environment (node or web)  (default web) --external       Specify external dependencies, or 'none' --globals        Specify globals dependencies, or 'none' --define         Replace constants with hard-coded values (use @key=exp to replace an expression) --alias          Map imports to different modules --compress       Compress output using Terser --strict         Enforce undefined global context and add "use strict"